 The region’s signature dish, carne asada, should be on everyone’s list when visiting.
 You’re gonna get amazing cuts of marinated beef that are grilled and served with warm flour tortillas, amazing salsas, and fresh toppings.

 But Hermosillo doesn’t stop at carne asada.
 The city also has some great seafood!
-Being close to the Gulf of California, the local ceviche looks very tasty!
+Being close to the Gulf of California, the local ceviche looks very good!

 Foods to Try in Hermosillo: